iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-18-Learn-From-President-Iwata-2.md

 So if everyone wants to take things in different directions, but nobody thinks they're wrong, how do you sort it out in a way thats good for everyone?...

-So in some way, software development happened to double as managerial training didn't it.
+...So in some way, software development happened to double as managerial training too.

->  Well, that's one incredible scene to start training.
+>  Wow, so training began in such a terrifying scene.

     end of part 2